 Treatment goals include managing the condition causing your neuropathy and the relief of symptoms.

-Antidepressants like Amitriptyline, Duloxetine (Cymbalta), Venlafaxine (Effexor XR) are found to be effective for managing neuropathic pain.
-We can also prescribe pregabalin (Lyrica) or Gabapentin (Neurontin).
-There are certain topical treatments like capsaicin cream and lidocaine which reduces pain by causing a burning sensation when applied.
+Antidepressants are also found to be effective for managing neuropathic pain in some instances.
+There are certain topical treatments like capsaicin cream and lidocaine which reduces pain by causing a heating sensation when applied.
 Lidocaine also comes in patches if we determine that this is the best course for you.

 We can offer you various therapies and procedures to ease your symptoms such as TENS (Transcutaneous Electrical Nerve Stimulation), physical therapy when you suffer from muscle weakness and arthritic pain, and foot braces or inserts where necessary.